 "How are our students doing?"
 "Who needs our support right now?"

-If you're an administrator, teacher, or counselor, this has likely been on your mind—more than ever—this school year.
+If you're an administrator, teacher, or counselor, these questions are likely top of mind throughout the school year.

 Bi-weekly or monthly student "check-ins" are a great way to gather quick feedback and find the students who need extra help right now—academically, socially, and emotionally.
-They can also be an effective relationship-building tool to get to know students, especially in a virtual environment.
+They can also be an effective relationship-building tool to get to know students.

 Below, explore a question bank and guidelines for designing your own check-in for students.
 The questions cover areas such as student well-being, the learning environment, and what students may need immediate help with.
 Feel free to take and modify the questions as you see fit!
-If you'd like to learn about administering these questions through the Panorama platform, please contact us.
+If you'd like to learn about administering these questions or adding your own through the Panorama platform, please contact us.

 Guidelines: How to Use These Questions